santiment/academy/src/docs/metrics/nft-collection-holders-balance/index.md

 ---
 ## Definition

-This metric represents average balance of collection holders (e.g. average balance of `bored apes` holders is $10M).
+This metric represents the average balance of collection holders (e.g., the average balance of `bored apes` holders is $10M).

-Balance of holders is calculated based on their ownership of NFTs (sum of values (in eth and usd) of all NFTs they have).
+The balance of holders is calculated based on their ownership of NFTs (sum of values (in ETH and USD) of all NFTs they hold).

 ## Access